NJurquet/ZigZag/README.md

 ### Project

-This project aims to create a bot that will play the game for the player using `Python` image processing.
+This project aims to create an autonomous bot to play the game on behalf of the player using `Python` image processing.
-`OpenCV` & `Numpy` are used for every image processing task.
+`OpenCV` and `NumPy` are used for every image processing task.
-Considering it is a mobile game, an Android emulator (eg. Bluestacks, LDPlayer) must be used to run the game on a computer.
+Since ZigZag is a mobile game, it is run on a computer using an Android emulator such as _Bluestacks_ or _LDPlayer_.

-The bot detects the ball and path edges, then simulates a click when the ball is close to an edge.
+The bot is designed to detect the ball and path edges in real time and simulating screen taps when the ball approaches an edge.
-This bot is implemented to get all the score achievements and the highest score possible.
+The ultimate goal is to enable the bot to consistently achieve all game score milestones and maximize the high score potential to eventually reach the actual limit of 100k points.

 > [!NOTE]
 > The bot is only working on **Windows** at the moment, and has been tested on **Visual Studio Code** (even though it should work on any IDE) and **Bluestacks 5** Android emulator.